-Roofing is a cutthroat industry.
-It takes a lot to make it in the roofing industry.
-But with technology and new and improved tools, it’s actually easier than ever to impress homeowners.
+Roofing is a cutthroat industry, and it takes a lot to make it.
+But with new technology and improved tools, it’s easier than ever to impress homeowners and reach your goals.

 1. Market Your Roofing Business the Right Way